 The trajectory changed in 2010 with the introduction of the wildly popular Wizarding World of Harry Potter.
 Universal went the extra yard to bring Harry Potter to life, and created highly detailed environments that blended immersion, simulation, and motion in a way that Potter fans have embraced.

-Since 2014, Universal Orlando opened a new hotel (and has another in the works), expanded its CityWalk dining and entertainment district, and launched Diagon Alley, an epic expansion of the hyper-immersive Wizarding World of Harry Potter.
-New rides and attractions are launched yearly.
+Since then, Universal Orlando has opened multiple new hotels, expanded its CityWalk dining and entertainment district, and launched Diagon Alley, an epic expansion of the hyper-immersive Wizarding World of Harry Potter.

 Universal Orlando Resort